Today marks the fourth anniversary of gay marriage being legalized across the entire United States.

-We compiled a list of all the countries that have officially legalized same-sex marriage.
-Twenty-seven out of 195 countries have passed laws allowing gay marriage, according to the Pew Research Center.
+To commemorate this milestone in LGBTQ history, we are taking a look at countries around the world that have officially legalized same-sex marriage.
+Thirty out of 195 countries have passed laws allowing gay marriage, according to the Pew Research Center.

 2000: The Netherlands